Introduction

 Before curation, the user needs to load the hp.json file.
 We recommend always using the latest version, which can be found in the Download section of the HPO website.
 The path to this file is always stored in the settings directory, and the ontology will be loaded automatically upon program start.
 Users should check if an update is available and if so, download the new hp.json file and load it in Phenoboard.

-Select phetools JSON file
+Select pheboard cohort file

 New cohort